-Most Common Types of Car Crashes
+Most Common Types of Car Accidents in Indiana

 If you’ve ever been in a car accident, you know how frightening it can be.
 For both the victim and the at-fault driver, the impact often comes as a complete shock.
 After all, if you knew it was coming, you would have avoided it—right?
 The following kinds of crashes are typical of what happens on Indiana roads every day: